risk-first/website/Staging-And-Classifying.md

 ![Using A Known Abstraction](images/generated/staging-and-classifying/depending-abstraction.png)

-As shown in the above diagram, _using a known abstraction_ means:
+As shown in the above diagram, _using an abstraction you already know_ means:

  - **Mitigating [Feature Risk](Feature-Risk)**: because the abstraction is providing you with something _useful_.
 For example, using the word "London" allows you to refer to a whole (but slightly non-specific) geographic area.
  - **Accepting [Communication Risk](Communication-Risk)** : because if you are using the abstraction in conversation, the people you are using it with _need to understand it too_.